pomerium/documentation/content/docs/courses/fundamentals/build-routes.md

 # Build a Simple Route

-In this guide, you’ll learn about **Routing** in Pomerium.
+In this tutorial, you’ll learn about **Routing** in Pomerium.
 By the end, you’ll add a new service to Docker Compose and define a route to it.

 :::note **Before You Start**